How to Make a Dog Sweater

 I will admit it, I have a fluffy little foo foo dog.
 I own it and he is the most precious thing EVER!
 You might have seen him on my Instagram modeling for various blankets and projects.
 He is turning into kind of an old man now but he is still my favorite little buddy.
 Today I want to share with you how to create a dog sweater/jacket for your dog (foo foo or not!)
 You will need to draft your own pattern since all dogs are not created equal!
 But never fear I will walk you through the measurements and what you need to do to make a dog sweater for your furry friend.
-Here is how to make dog sweaters to keep your pup warm and adorable!
+Here is how to make your dog a sweater to keep your pup warm and adorable!
 If you are a dog lover you might love THESE fun dog projects.

 Since all dogs are not the same size you will need to measure your dog to draft a pattern.
 Don’t worry the pattern is not hard to draft, it is just a bunch of straight lines.
 Here are the places you will need to measure: